CopernicaMarketingSoftware/Documentation/Publisher/en/rest-api.md

 ## Logfiles & Statistics

-Copernica keeps extensive logfiles about everything that happens to your emails after sending.
+Copernica keeps extensive logfiles about everything that happens to your emails after sending, including [events](./-rest-get-events).
 You can find all calls related to logfiles and statistics in the table below.

 | Type   | Address                                                                                      | Description                                  |